ibm-cloud-docs/power-iaas/managing-spp.md

 # Managing the shared processor pool
 {: #manage-SPP}

-A shared processor Pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances.
+A shared processor Pool (SPP) is a pool of processor capacity that is shared between a group of virtual server instances (VM).
 {: shortdesc}

-Unlike a virtual server instance that has a dedicated and defined maximum amount of processing capacity, you can set the reserved cores in SPP that is available at the pool level.
+In SPP, reserved cores can be adjusted based on availability, unlike a VM with a fixed processing capacity.

 The following table shows how an SPP is used to reduce the licensing cost when you pay per core:
 |Use of SPP|VM 1|VM 2|Reserved cores in Pool (User defined)|License requirement per core|